Hall Land: Geography

 Hall Land is located to the northeast of Daugaard-Jensen Land and the southwest of Nyeboe Land.
 It is surrounded to the north by the Robeson Channel of the Nares Strait and to the east by the Newman Bay.
 Hall Basin, the Petermann Fjord and the Petermann Glacier mark the western limits of Hall Land.
 To the south and southeast the peninsula is attached to the mainland and its ice cap.

 The unglaciated Polaris Foreland lies in the northernmost part of Hall Land beyond the Haug Range.
 1094 m high Kayser Mountain, the highest elevation of the peninsula, is located at the northeastern end of the range.

+Climate

+Hall Land experiences a tundra climate (Köppen: ET); with short, cool summers and long, severely frigid winters.